DavideBrex/SpikeFlow/README.md

 ## Run the workflow

-To run the pipeline, ensure you're in the main **Snakemake working directory**, which contains the subfolders  'workflow', 'resources', 'config', etc. Then, execute the following in the terminal:
+To execute the pipeline, make sure to be in the main  **Snakemake working directory**, which includes subfolders like 'workflow', 'resources', and 'config'.

+The workflow can be operated in two ways: using Conda alone, or a combination of Conda and Singularity (**recommended**).
+After obtaining a copy of the workflow on your machine, you can verify its proper functioning by executing one of the two commands below.
+The ```config``` and ```sample_sheet``` files come pre-configured for a test run.

+#### Conda

 ```
-snakemake --cores all --use-conda
+snakemake --cores 10 --use-conda
 ```

-For running the workflow while using a combination of conda and singularity for software deployment, run Snakemake with
+This will install all the required conda envs (it might take a while, just for the first execution).

+#### Conda and Singularity (recommended)

 ```
-snakemake --cores all --use-conda --use-singularity
+snakemake --cores 10 --use-conda --use-singularity
 ```

+First, the singularity container will be pulled from DockerHub and then the workflow will be executed.

+#### snakemake flags

+- ```--cores```: adjust this number (here set to 10) based on your machine configuration
+- ```-n```: add this flag  to the command line for a "dry run," which allows Snakemake to display the rules that it would execute, without actually running them.

 ## Output files